-If you already have an HSA with another provider, we can help you move your money to First Dollar.
-You can do this pretty easily by following the simple directions below.
+If you already have an HSA with another provider, we can totally help you move your money to First Dollar.
+Some of the steps may seem a little old school, we know, and we're working on ways to make it digital.
+Until then, follow these simple directions below!

 One method is called a “rollover” which you can do whenever you want but you are limited to only one (1) rollover each year.